alfredofonseca/Python_ML_AFJ_DEMO/README.md

 ./run.sh
 ```

-4. Open the url that appear on the terminal (URL that contains 127.0.0.1)
+4. Using a browser, open the url that appear on the terminal (URL that contains 127.0.0.1)

+5. Click on the local folder.
+The runbooks are on the subfolders

 ## Built With
 * [Scikit-learn](https://scikit-learn.org/) : Machine Learning in Python